 His second novel, While They were in the Field was released by Red Dirt Press in January 2019.
 In September 2019, his novella about wrestlers and some kids in a small town for an indie wrestling show one Fall night in 1997 called HARDWAY JUICE was published.

-In Summer of 2015 he founded Cowboy Jamboree Magazine, named for the cowboy end of workday campfire song tradition to publish and promote gritty rural and revisionist western stories influenced by the likes of Cormac McCarthy, Harry Crews, Larry Brown, Barry Hannah, Bobbie Ann Mason, Dorothy Allison, and Donald Ray Pollock among others.
+In Summer of 2015 he founded Cowboy Jamboree Magazine, named for the cowboy end of workday campfire song tradition to publish and promote gritty rural and rough hewn stories influenced by the likes of Harry Crews, Larry Brown, Barry Hannah, Bobbie Ann Mason, Dorothy Allison, and Donald Ray Pollock among others.
 Cowboy Jamboree issues now receive thousands of readers.
 Since 2019, Van Winkle has been lead designer and editor for Cowboy Jamboree Press books.

 Van Winkle is named for the oldest Cartwright son on Bonanza.